Shop on site

 - adventure playground including trampolines, swings, climbing frames and football pitch

-- fun club for 5-12 year olds.
-Also a soft play area for younger children
+- Tuck shop, computer and TV room and also a soft play area for younger children

-- restaurant and bar catering for lunches, dinners, barbecues an special occasions
+- Castle Isle restaurant and bar catering for lunches, dinners, barbecues an special occasions

 - Rods & Reels fishing equipment shop